latracal/wpgrigora-docs/docs/blocks/advanced-button.md

 ### Normal

 **Colors**: Here we can change color

-**i) Text**: Here we can change color of text.
+**Text**: Here we can change color of text.
 We get two options to choose colors i.e.
 ColorPicker and Color Palette.

-**ii) Background**: Here we can change color of Background and we get two options to choose colors i.e. ColorPicker and Color Palette.
+**Background**: Here we can change color of Background and we get two options to choose colors i.e. ColorPicker and Color Palette.
 We aslo get a Gradient Background to use it we have to enable it.
 In Gradient Background we can set its type i.e. linear or radial and we we can set angle.

 **Border** : Here we can Apply border to button with Three styles Solid, Dashed and Dotted.
 Color of border can also be changed with color picker.